José González Gallo: Biography

 González Gallo died in a car accident in August 1957.
 His brother Felipe González Gallo was murdered that same year.
 The municipality of Yahualica de González Gallo in Jalisco is named after him.
 Many streets and a main avenue in Guadalajara are named after him.

 Personal life

-González Gallo married to Paz Gortázar Gutiérrez and had 8 children, 4 women named Paz, Adriana, Marcela, and Cecilia and 4 men named Jesus (José de Jesús González Cortázar, lawyer and federal deputy of Jalisco), Alejandro, Fernando y Federico.
+González Gallo married to Paz Gortázar Gutiérrez and had 8 children, 4 women named Paz, Adriana, Marcela, and Cecilia and 4 men named Jesus (José de Jesús González Cortázar, lawyer and federal deputy of Jalisco), Alejandro, Federico, and Fernando.

 For a few years, two of his brothers alternated the municipal presidency of Yahualica: Felipe González Gallo was President of Yahualica in 1927, 1928-1929, and 1930-1931; Gregorio González Gallo was President of Yahualica in 1929, and 1932-1933.